 I like wings, probably not as much as Julian, but I enjoy them from time to time.
-I’m not a fan of their messiness, however that’s a whole other story.
 I’m more obsessed with the drumettes rather than the piece with the two bones.
 Do you know what I’m talking about?
 Am I making sense?
-Am I a crazy person.
+Am I a crazy person?
 The answer to all of those questions is yes, definitely yes.
 As I was saying though, the little drumettes make me feel like I’m a giant eating tiny food.
-Since the drumettes are my favorite, and since drumsticks are essentially larger versions of them, it only makes sense that I’d like them just as much.
+Since the drumettes are my favorite piece of the wing, and since drumsticks are essentially larger versions of them, it only makes sense that I’d like try my hand at buffalo-ing them.
 We ate a lot of chicken drumsticks as a kid, so its nice to find new ways to eat them now as an adult.
 They remind me of my childhood.
 If you’re in need of a quick weeknight meal, packed with so much flavor, look no further.
 This is it.
 I know what I’m talking about.

 Let’s start by seasoning the drumsticks.
 This is the perfect time to really flavor the chicken so that the meat is super tasty.
 If you just count on the sauce to do all of the flavoring then you’ll end up with one noted chicken.
 That’s not what I want for you.
 You deserve something better than that.

 Toss the chicken in olive oil, salt, pepper, granulated garlic, granulated onion, dried oregano, dried thyme, paprika, chili powder, Worcestershire sauce, and liquid smoke.
 Cover with plastic wrap and refrigerate for at least 1 hour or over night.